AdobeDocs/marketo.nl-NL/help/marketo/product-docs/marketo-notifications/websocket-connection.md

 # Melding: Websocketverbinding {#notification-websocket-connection}

-Dit document is bestemd voor gebruikers van Marketo&#39;s Engage die de volgende melding hebben ontvangen in hun Marketo-exemplaar: `"We were unable to establish a websocket connection to <some-server.adobe.net>.
+Dit document is bestemd voor Marketo Engage-gebruikers die de volgende melding hebben ontvangen in hun Marketo-exemplaar: `"We were unable to establish a websocket connection to <some-server.adobe.net>.
 We are ending support of the servers you are currently connected to.
 Please work with your IT Team to allowlist required Marketo Engage and Adobe domains and ports to prevent access disruptions."`

 Als u of uw organisatie restrictieve firewall of proxyserverinstellingen gebruikt, moet u of uw netwerkbeheerder bepaalde domeinen en IP-adresbereiken lijsten van gewenste personen om ervoor te zorgen dat Adobe Marketo Engage naar behoren werkt.